diafygi/byoFS/README.md

 ### fs.write(*filename or file_conf, data, callback*)

-`fs.write()` is the function that retrieves data from the filesystem based on filename.
+`fs.write()` is the function that writes data to the filesystem based on filename.

 `filename` is a string that is the location of the file.